chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/zero-or-hero.md

   ],
   'v0.10 Alpha': [
-    'Danger Sign added to further hint at the possible risk of losing all your points' ]
+    'Danger Sign added to further hint at the possible risk of losing all your points' ],
+  'v0.22 Alpha': [
+    'Minigame can now appear in any rarity',
+    'Minigame buffed'
+  ]
 }) }}